philanc/luazen/README.md

 December-2019

-* "Modular build" - instead of including all functions, Luazen can be built *à la carte.* - see the Build section below.
+* "Modular build" - instead of including all functions, Luazen can be built *Ã  la carte.* - see the Build section below.
 Obsolete/non-functional rockspecs have been removed.

 June-2019